raminos/zotero-web-mcp/README.md

 - "Search my notes and annotations for mentions of 'reinforcement learning'"
 - "Show me papers tagged '#Arm' excluding those with '#Crypt' in my library"
 - "Search for papers on operating system with tag '#Arm'"
+- "Export the BibTeX citation for papers on machine learning"

 ### For Cherry Studio